 – A Spray skirt is a plastic U-shaped cover or a neoprene that fits around the cockpit opening of a kayak and prevents water from entering.
 They can also provide leg support in some models.

 – While doing your kayak explore, firstly, communicate with other kayak paddlers that are on shared waterways and let them know where you will be paddling.
 Secondly, communicate with your family to let them know when you will be back, how long you plan on being gone, and most importantly what time they should expect you to be back.
 Be sure your watch is waterproof.

 – It is indeed essential to check the water level, weather forecast, road conditions, and any other potential hazards before you head out to the water.
 You will want to be ready when you start to kayak explore an area.

 – Draw stroke (also referred to as a low-sweep): This is a basic stroke designed to pull you forward through the water.
 It’s also a great way to rest because you can return the paddle to your kayak and rest on it.
 When doing this, the blade should be lifted slightly above the water as a result to glide smoothly through it.

 – These are used for speed in flat water paddling or traveling upwind.
 For this stroke, the paddle goes in and out of the water quickly.
-Moreover, The stroke is one way to quickly get the balance back into your stroke.
+Moreover, The stroke is one way to quickly get the balance and back into your stroke.

 – An Eskimo roll is rolling onto your back during rough water conditions.
 Once on your back, you can use the paddle to bring yourself right side up again.
-Also, If you are in a skirt, this roll may be very easy because it is a controlled entry into the water.
+However, If you are in a skirt, this roll may be very easy because it is a controlled entry into the water.
 Therefore, Practice this in flat water situations first.

 Pick a destination and be comfortable knowing you have everything you need.
 Most importantly, Re-study this article Kayak Explore for the locations, what you will need to take with you.
 What your gear is made up of and what strokes you can use to be more successful.